 Learn more

-Unpredictable weather changes are already happening and we expect it to intensify over time.
-Changing rainfall patterns in Sabah will cause some areas to become more wet than others, and drier seasons become more dire.
-Increased seasonality with weather changes will raise flood and drought risks, and shorten temporality between wet and dry seasons.
-Water availability will become an issue.
+Rainfall is becoming increasingly unpredictable and we expect this to intensify over time.
+Changing rainfall patterns in Sabah will cause some areas to have wetter rainy seasons, while the dry seasons become drier.
+This will increase flood and drought risks, and water availability will become an issue for people and their farms.

 We look at changes to Precipitation to Potential Evapotranspiration Ratio (P/PET Ratio), or changes to plant-to-water balance, and predict P/PET Ratio to drop to less than one (<1) in many parts of Sabah between six to 12 months in a single calendar year, dramatically changing the state’s ecosystem and putting many communities at high risk of drought.
 Plant life will suffer, and our projections also show huge fire risks to forested areas, including protected regions, nature reserves, commercial forests, and ancestral lands.
 Can lives and livelihoods adapt to these changes?